jdesbonnet/Underground_Sensor_Experiment_1/README.md

 ## Log

+### 21 Jan 2018

+Verified for the first time two-way communications (just never got around to it until now).
+Issued over the air wake command and changed the sampling period and returned to low power mode.
+Everything worked as expected.
+It was observed that having the receiver on for a few minutes increased the temperature slightly (by about 0.2C).
+The receiver consumes about 20mA (about 60mW) so this wasn't surprising.

 ### 30 Dec 2017

 Server down over holiday period.
 I was away so couldn't reset.
 Data loss of a little over a week.